BarbaraClass/BarbaraClassWebsite/content/authors/admin/_index.md

 title: Barbara Class
 ---

-I am a post-doctoral researcher interested in animal behavior and its evolution in the wild.
-Using long term data collected in wild vertebrate populations (birds, lizards) and a variety of mixed (quantitative genetic) models, I have been studying:
+I am a postdoctoral researcher interested in among-individual differences in wild vertebrate populations.
+My work is at the intersection of behavioural ecology and evolutionary biology as I study questions related to animal personality, assortative mating, social behaviour, competition, and adaptation to urbanization.
+To do this I use a variety of mixed models, long-term data, and simulations.
-- consistent among-individual differences in behavior (i.e. ‘animal personality’), their potential responses to selection, and how they change over time as individuals develop and age;
-- sexual selection, in particular the processes leading to assortative mating;
-- Mixed models' performances when applied to the study of individual differences in plasticity and phenotypic similarity between individuals

-For my current postdoc at the CEFE, I am investigating whether urban (Montpellier) and non-urban (Rouvière) great tit populations differ in their quantitative genetic variation for an array of traits and therefore in their potential to respond to selection in these two different habitats.